bytemate/rush-plugins/rush-plugins/rush-init-project-plugin/README.md

 # rush-init-project-plugin

-Rush plugin for upgrade Rush.js itself in monorepo.
+Rush plugin for initialize project in monorepo

 # Prerequisite